-DC Action and co-sponsor, the DC Association for the Education of Young Children (DCAEYC), will recognize an early childhood education professional who has made an extraordinary contribution in improving the quality of care and education of young children in their role as a teacher, teaching assistant, or family home-based educator, working directly with young children, birth to age 5, in community-based programs or family child care settings.
+DC Action and co-sponsor, the DC Association for the Education of Young Children (DCAEYC), will recognize an early childhood education professional who has made an extraordinary contribution in improving the quality of care and education of young children.
+Eligible educators include teachers, teaching assistants, and family home-based educators who work directly with young children, birth to age five, in community-based programs or family child care settings.
 The honoree will receive a star trophy and a cash prize of $1,500.

 Home Visitor of the Year Award

-DC Action will recognize a home visiting professional who has made a significant contribution in the support of family partnerships to have healthy babies, facilitate positive child development, and guides parents and caretakers to address their own challenges so that they are better able to meet their goals and do the important work of caring for their young children.
+DC Action will recognize a home visiting professional who has made a significant contribution partnering with families to help them have healthy babies, encourage positive child development, and guide parents and caretakers in the important work of caring for their young children.
 The honoree will receive a star trophy and a cash prize of $1,500.

 Shooting Star Award

-DC Action will honor a young leader, ages 16 – 24, who is spearheading impactful change for children and/or youth in their community.
-The youth will demonstrate dedication, vision, and passion for collective advocacy and will inspire hope for the District's future.
+DC Action will recognize a young leader, age 16 to 24, who is creating meaningful change for children or youth in their community by demonstrating dedication, vision, and passion for collective advocacy and inspiring hope for the District's future.
 The honoree will receive a star trophy and a cash prize of $1,500.

 Youth Champion of the Year Award

-DC Action will recognize an extraordinary adult ally who is championing positive youth development, building resilience, and leadership development among the District's school-age children and youth.
+DC Action will recognize an extraordinary adult ally who champions positive youth development, building resilience, and leadership development among school-age children and youth.
 The honoree will receive a star trophy and a cash prize of $1,500.

 The Nomination Process

 We hope you nominate professionals and young people who have demonstrated extraordinary efforts to advance equity and the well-being of children and youth in the District of Columbia.
 The nominees must live or work in the District of Columbia.
 Judges will evaluate your nominations on the basis of: